-MailChimp has two separate pricing plans for the marketing platform and transactional emails.
+MailChimp has three separate pricing plans for the marketing platform, e-commerce websites and transactional emails.

 MailChimp offers instant quotes for transactional emails according to the volume required.
 For $20 per month, users can send up to 25,000 emails, and the pricing climbs up from there according to the number of emails needed.
 The plans can go up to $10,000 per month for large email volumes.
 There is a fee of $29.95 per month for a dedicated IP address.
 Pricing details can be customized on MailChimp’s pricing page.

 MailChimp is as good as SendGrid in all quantifiable parameters.
 MailChimp has a leg up for ease of use, as it is easy to use for non-developers.
 The custom UI and extensive dashboards make it easier for non-developers to build and create campaigns.
 Transactional messages are a core part for any businesses, and email is a popular conduit for them.
 Most consumers have email IDs, making transactional emails universally accessible.

 MailChimp isn’t the only alternative to SendGrid, and the best service for one business may not be ideal for another.
 Check out our list of the best transactional email services for developers to compare the features of different competitor platforms and choose the best service for your business.